 We come across the first view into the central tank of the aquarium, a lake-like monster of an exhibit in which swim placidly big fishes, bigger fishes, turtles, sharks and some other crazy shit.
 In the background I can make out the tunnel that awaits up ahead, so we will be able to look up at the passing sharks as they seem to fly overhead.
 The times I visited aquariums featuring such daring tunnels, I always feared that the glass would break and that we would end up swimming with the aquatic monsters.
 And I have witnessed a couple of times how one of those sharks bit in half some random innocent fish during feeding time, maybe because they confused a living fish with their meal, or just because sharks are demons masquerading as animals so they can catch us unawares.

-I grab Alazne by the arm and ask her stop next to the glass as I pull out my phone.
+I grab Alazne by the arm and ask her to stop next to the glass as I pull out my phone.

 “Please, I want a photo of you in front of the horrifying monsters.”

 I put the phone back in my pocket and take Alazne in a kiss.
-With this display of affection I want to tell her how much she means to me, and that everything I do it’s for both of us, not just myself.
+With this display of affection I want to tell her how much she means to me, and that everything I do is for both of us, not just myself.

 “Asier?
 That’s you, isn’t it?” a woman’s voice says to my back.

-Through the sounds of splashing water and the chattering tourists, I didn’t hear anyone coming, but I spot an elegant woman with shortish, shiny black hair styled in a way that looks as if a hairdresser just worked on it.
+Through the sounds of splashing water and the chattering tourists, I didn’t hear anyone coming, but I spot an elegant woman with chin-length, shiny black hair styled in a way that looks as if a hairdresser just worked on it.
 She’s wearing a mid-calf length floral dress that is a mix of green, pale yellow and red, and over it a short denim jacket.
 She’s Ainhoa, my ex-fiancée.
 Or Asier’s.
 One of them anyway.
 She approaches us confidently, as if her mind had never been plagued by anxiety nor doubts, although Asier cheating on her with as many women as he could fuck must have destroyed her mindset.

 It takes me a few seconds to notice that the man in his early thirties pushing a stroller next to Ainhoa must be her husband.
 He’s pale, probably unable to withstand too much time in the sun, and his hair is black.
 A mean expression draws his eyebrows together.
 By the look he gives me, I can tell he knows Asier cheated on the woman he loves.
 He probably realized that Ainhoa remains in love with that Asier prick, even though his ghost moved on to the beyond.
 At least this husband guy has the integrity to look annoyed that we ran into each other.
 I respect that.